 - Been registered with the Industry Training Authority as a Youth Apprentice

 - Graduated with a Grade 12 Dogwood Diploma or Adult Dogwood

 - Successfully completed WRK 11A, WRK 11B, WRK 12A, and WRK 12B

 - Maintained a C+ average or better on Grade 12 numbered courses *

 - Reported a total of at least 900 hours to the ITA by December 31 of the school year the student turns 19 **

 For more information about this District program visit:

 The Langley School District also runs a variety of career exploration and tours open to CHOICES students in Grades 10 – 12 to explore different career fields.
-If you are interested in applying, please contact your Career Advisor for an application.
+If you are interested in applying, please contact your Career Advisor or School Counsellor for an application.